Algebraic games - Playing with groups and rings

 \subsection{Zero-dimensional rings}

-We will prove that the coordinate ring of the cusp $k[x,y]/(y^2-x^3)$ is also $\P$, which gives an alternative reason why $k[x,y]$ is $\N$.
-However, we will need some results on zero-dimensional rings first, which appear as intersections of the cusp with curves through the origin.
+After having considered smooth curves, the next step is to consider an example of a non-smooth curve such as the cuspidal cubic curve whose coordinate ring is $K[X,Y]/\langle Y^2-X^3 \rangle$.
+We will show that it is $\P$, giving another reason why $K[X,Y]$ is $\N$.
+However, we will need some results on zero-dimensional rings first, which appear as intersections of the cuspidal curve with other curves through the origin.